Best Ski Resorts for Families in Colorado

 Breckenridge

 With oodles of wide, gentle trails at the base of Peak 8 and Peak 9, there's plenty of room for new skiers to get things off to the right start at a relaxed pace.
-Off the slopes, there's ice-skating, an Alpine slide, a mountain-top children's museum, lots of family-friendly dining spots and other activities.
+Off the slopes, there's ice skating, an Alpine slide, a mountain-top children's museum, lots of family-friendly dining spots and other activities.
 For the competitive family, Breckenridge participates in EpicMix (as do Vail, Beaver Creek and Keystone), a mobile app that keeps track of the vertical feet your family has covered, lessons completed, lift rides taken and many other ski-vacation stats to boast about when you return home.
 For older kids skiing without their parents, it'll tell you where on the mountain they last checked in — all they need to do is wear their EpicPass.

 Glenwood Springs

-A few miles south of Glenwood Springs, Sunlight Mountain Resort covers 680 acres of skiable terrain, including one of the longest runs in the state.
+A few miles south of Glenwood SpringsSunlight Mountain Resort covers 680 acres of skiable terrain, including one of the longest runs in the state.
 Friendly and affordable, it's a spacious place to hone ski skills.
-Their Ski Swim Stay package offers a lift ticket, admission to the Glenwood Hot Springs Pool, slopeside or in-town lodging and free skiing for kids 12 and under with a paying adult.
+Ski for the day, then swim and stay at the Glenwood Hot Springs Pool where you can splash away any sore ski muscles.
 Sunlight also hosts a Family Snowmobile Tour short enough (one to one and a half hours) to keep everyone interested.
 Learn more about Colorado's smaller ski areas

 Want More?